adafruit/awesome-micropythons/README.md

-## The many forks of MicroPython
+## The many forks & ports of MicroPython

 [![MicroPython forks](./assets/micropython.jpg)](https://github.com/adafruit/awesome-micropythons)

-The start of a community made list of MicroPython forks, the goal of this is **not** to encourage forks, it's a list that has all the forks, for what platforms, last updates, and if they are open-source.
+The start of a community made list of MicroPython forks & ports, the goal of this is **not** to encourage forks, it's a list that has all the forks & ports, for what platforms, latest updates, and if they are open-source.

 please do issue/PRs or email me to get edits here: pt@adafruit.com

 * * *

 MicroPython